-Clinical documentation II is designed to further develop students' professional and personal development by providing knowledge about the scope, theory, and approaches to practice of OT documentation to ensure accountability of service.
-Clinical documentation II is designed to build upon and increase students' observational, assessment, intervention and clinical reasoning through application of accurate and concise documentation skills which will in turn, justify the need for skilled intervention to third party payors and stakeholders.
+Clinical documentation II is designed to build upon and increase students' observational, assessment, intervention and clinical reasoning through application of accurate and concise documentation skills.
 Students build upon previously learned documentations skills and observation skills which advance in complexity as the program progresses.
-Students are better able to identify and report relevant changes in patient's status in order to produce timely, accurate, and logically sequenced written documentation.
-Students further their knowledge on data gathering and the roles of the OTA are examined throughout the OT process with emphasis on documenting evidence-based and occupational-based activities for intervention in practice.
-Students will expand upon and further integrate information with demonstration in a case-based learning practicum that encourages the utilization of occupation-based driven goals.
+Students are better able to identify and report relevant changes in patient's status in order to produce timey, accurate, and logically sequenced written documentation.